isomerpages/mlaw-corp/_covid19/18-faqs-on-rental-waiver-framework-2021.md

 If you determine that you meet all the eligibility criteria, you will have to take the necessary steps as set out in the Notice, within the specified timeline, to obtain the rental waiver.

-However, you may not receive the Notice if you rent only part of a property or a mixed-use property (e.g. a shophouse for both retail and residential use), and/or are a licensee.
+However, you may not receive the Notice automatically if you rent only part of a property or a mixed-use property (e.g. a shophouse for both retail and residential use), and/or are a licensee.

 [For landlords]